CardiacIGA/mpfitter/README.md

 ## Workflow (Echocardiogram fit) WILL BE MOVED TO ECHO-SEGMENTER

-The EBDM algorithm is designed to be applied to an arbitrary point cloud of the left ventricle.
+The algorithm is designed to be applied to an arbitrary point cloud of the left ventricle.
 The point cloud can be of any density, i.e. dense or sparse, but should have a clear truncation at the base. in order to obtain a deformed or fitted geometry, the following workflow is designed:

 1. Data selection (optional)
 It is common to first select a that will be segmented.
 For this project, we rely on echocardiogram (echo) data, but other high-resolution image data is also possible (not implemented in the segmentation folder).
 If a high-resolution point cloud is provided, skip step 1-3.
 The user is responsible for selecting an appropriate echo image that will be segmented